-If you applied on an OUAC 105 D or F application, or you used a Ryerson Application Form, your application must include a list of all non-academic activities, from year to year, from the beginning of secondary school to your expected start date at Ryerson (e.g. employment, volunteer work, travel, etc.).
-If there are timeframes where you did not participate in any activities and did not attend school, you must indicate "no activities".
-If you are applying for readmission to a Ryerson program, you must include an outline of your activities since last enrolled at Ryerson and submit updated academic transcripts, as applicable.
+All applicants, except current Ontario Secondary School Students (OUAC 101 applicants), must include a list of all non-academic activities, from year to year, from the beginning of secondary school to your expected start date at Toronto Metropolitan University (e.g. employment, volunteer work, travel, etc.) on their applications.
+If there are timeframes where you did not participate in any activities and did not attend school, you must indicate "no activities."
+If you are applying for readmission to a Toronto Metropolitan program, you must include an outline of your activities since last enrolled at Toronto Metropolitan and submit updated academic transcripts, as applicable

 Changes to your application (e.g. program choice) or personal information (e.g. email/postal address/telephone) must be made as soon as possible to avoid missing key and date-sensitive information.

-Your Choose>Ryerson applicant portal is our primary way of communicating with you, so check your portal often.
-It is your responsibility to read all the letters we post directly to My Documents and to track your application status in My Application Status.
+Your Choose>Ryerson applicant portal, opens in new window is our primary way of communicating with you, so check your portal often.
+It is your responsibility to read all the letters we post to your My Communications page, accessible via the Choose>Ryerson Applicant Portal.
+It is also your responsibility to track your application status under My Application Status.

 Your personalized letters include important information about your application status and requirements.
 Carefully review letters and follow-up if required.

 - Admission decisions, including the official Offer of Admission, appear in this section.
-Ryerson does not send admission decisions by mail.
+Toronto Metropolitan does not send admission decisions by mail.

 - International applicants can view and print the official Offer of Admission and Letter of Acceptance for International Students (LAIS) required for visa applications.